evanbray1/Paint-Pours/README.md

 - **Customizable Parameters:** Over a dozen variables can be tweaked manually for creative control, or left to be randomly chosen from sensible ranges.
 - **Voronoi Cell Overlays:** Add cell-like structures to simulate effects seen in real acrylic pours.
 Although best visualized with the 'prominent_cells' argument, more features are coming to incorporate these cells structures at smaller scales in ways that more closely mimic real paint pours.
 - **Prominent Cells Mode:** The `prominent_cells` option produces a fundamentally different style of image by manipulating variable ranges, resulting in large "cells" (as the paint pour artists call them) being prominently featured in the foreground.
 This style was popular enough during user-testing (aka sharing photos with friends) that it warranted its own dedicated preset.
-- **Flexible Saving:** Save images to a specified directory, or simply display them interactively.
+- **Flexible Saving:** Save images to a specified directory, already properly rendered in the desired resolution, or simply display them interactively.
 - **Intermediate plots for troubleshooting:** Optionally display detailed intermediate plots to illustrate the many steps of the image generation process.
 A selection of these plots are shown below.

 <img width="2012" height="1131" alt="image" src="https://github.com/user-attachments/assets/cd36aaa1-a248-4df1-bcf6-6b0165aef093" />